superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 Trained KGE algorithms can generalize and predict missing edges by calculating the likelihood of connections between entities.

-KGE algorithms do this by taking tangled complex webs of connections between entities and turn them into something AI systems can understand: vectors.
+KGE algorithms do this by taking tangled complex webs of connections between entities and turning them into something AI systems can understand: vectors.
 Embedding entities in a vector space allows KGE algorithms to define a loss function that measures the discrepancy between embedding similarity and node similarity in the graph.
-If the loss is minimal that means that similar nodes in the graph have similar embeddings.
+If the loss is minimal, similar nodes in the graph have similar embeddings.

 The KGE model is trained by trying to align the similarities between embedding vectors align with the similarities of corresponding nodes in the graph.
 The model adjusts its parameters during training to ensure that entities that are similar in the KG have similar embeddings.
 This ensures that vector representations capture the structural and relational aspects of entities in the graph.